 In June 2021, the Company announced its Strategic Transformation to reallocate resources to research and development to better position the business for future growth.
 The plan included the closure of the Company's genetics laboratory in Ann Arbor, Michigan and the divestiture of Avero.
-This plan represents a strategic business shift having a major effect on the Company's operations and financial results.
-The Company classified the results of its Laboratory Operations as discontinued operations in its condensed consolidated statements of operations and consolidated statements of cash flows for all periods presented.
-Additionally, the remaining assets have been reported as assets held for sale in the Company's condensed consolidated balance sheets as of June 30, 2022 and December 31, 2021.
+This plan represented a strategic business shift having a major effect on the Company's operations and financial results.
+The Company classified the results of its Laboratory Operations as discontinued operations in its condensed consolidated statements of operations and consolidated statements of cash flows.
+Additionally, the remaining assets have been reported as assets held for sale in the Company's condensed consolidated balance sheets as of March 31, 2023 and December 31, 2022.

-The following table presents the combined results of discontinued operations of the Laboratory Operations (in thousands):
+The following table presents the combined results of discontinued operations of the Laboratory Operations (in thousands) for the three months ended March 31, 2022.
+There was no gain or loss from discontinued operations for the three months ended March 31, 2023: